Finniss River Trail South Australia

 Encouragingly an early survey of the area has revealed a relatively diverse fish community with reasonably low numbers of non-native fish.
 Flora surveys have identified 31 indigenous species and it is hoped that with more thorough inspections more will be found.

-The Nature Foundation is working to restore this critical habitat and create a sanctuary for at-risk wildlife, and in future the property will be made available to groups interested in monitoring and studying this important biodiversity.
+The Nature Foundation is working to restore this critical habitat and create a sanctuary for at-risk wildlife, and in the future, the property will be made available to groups interested in monitoring and studying this important biodiversity.